 Add the kind of fresh, firm ramen noodles that you can only find in Japan, meaty chashu pork, and you have a party.
 To any chefs out there who may be reading this: you must try to make this stuff now!

-Check it out in our YouTube video to see why.
+Check it out in our YouTube video to find out why.

 Coffee at Ristr8to in Chiang Mai